Next Entertainment World: History

 Domeo Holdings was the name of the holding company established in 2008.
 In 2012, it changed its name after a merger through absorption with the wholly owned subsidiary Next Entertainment World.

 The music distribution corporation Music&NEW was established in 2012.

+In 2013, it surpassed CJ E&M and ranked first in terms of audience with the success of Miracle in Cell No. 7 (12.81 million viewers), Hide and Seek (5.6 million viewers), and New World (4.68 million viewers).

 In 2013, global distribution corporation Contents Panda was established.

 In 2014, Huace Media Group invested $52.7 million, and NEW was listed on KOSDAQ.
+Huace Media Group was listed on the KOSDAQ market with a 15% stake in NEW and Chairman Kim Woo-taek with a 45% stake.
 In 2015, NEW set up sports corporation Bravo&NEW and Korea-China joint venture Huace&NEW.

 2016 marked the establishment of contents production corporation Studio&NEW.

 The Cine Q movie theater branch opened in 2017.
+CINEQ opened its first branch in Gyeongju and its second branch in Gumi in 2017 and its Sindorim branch in Seoul in 2018.

+In 2017, the subsidiary Music & New Co., Ltd. acquired shares of Windmill Ent Co., Ltd. in order to expand its business area into music and music distribution, and in June 2018, through a small-scale and simple merger, Music & New Co., Ltd. absorb Windmill ENT and merged.

-In 2019, NEW established VFX company eNgine and digital contents business New ID.
+In 2019, NEW established VFX company eNgine and digital contents business NEW ID.

 Business

 Movie&NEW

 Movie&NEW (stylized in all caps) is NEW's film investment, distribution, marketing, and public relations division.
 Notable distributed works include Miracle in Cell No. 7, The Attorney, Train to Busan, The Villainess, and Peninsula.

 In March 2021, NEW's film division signed a three-year contract with Hollywood investment company Library Pictures International.